KG Group Privacy and Anti-Spam Policy

 If the Landlord does not comply with an access request, it will inform you of the reasons for such refusal and of your right to appeal the Landlord’s decision to the Privacy Commissioner of Canada.

-Any concerns respecting the Landlord's compliance with PIPEDA should be addressed to the Privacy Officer.
-A Privacy Complaint Form for making complaints or Personal Information Request Form for obtaining access and requesting the correction of personal information is available from our Branch offices.
+A Privacy Complaint Form for making complaints or Personal Information Request Form for obtaining access and requesting the correction of Personal Information is available from any of our Rental offices.
 The Landlord will investigate and respond to written complaints within thirty (30) business days of receiving a complaint.
 If a complaint is found to be justified the Landlord will take appropriate measures, including, if necessary, amending its policies and procedures.

 If you have any questions about your privacy rights, or any complaints, you may also contact the Privacy Commissioner of Canada at:

 112 Kent Street Tower B, 3rd Floor